vespa-engine/documentation/en/performance/practical-search-performance-guide.md

   'ranking=popularity'
 </pre>
 </div>
 Which also returns 1352 documents as expected.
-We can use the `range` query operator in many ways, for example, returning to our recommendation search using tensors, we can use the range search with `hitLimit` to only run the tensor computation over the generally most popular tracks:
+We can use the `range` query operator in many ways, for example, returning to our recommendation search using tensors, we can use the range search with `hitLimit` to only run the advanced tensor computation over the most popular tracks:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>